Dev-Mind

 • compiling program source code into binary code

-• packaging a compiled program for distribution
+• packaging a compiled program for delivery

 • running automated tests